Neoteroi/BlackSheep-Docs/docs/static-files.md

 ```

 ## File extensions
-Only files with configured extension are served to the client.
-By default, only
+Only files with a configured extension are served to the client.
+By default,
-files with these extensions are served (case insensitive check):
+only files with these extensions are served (case insensitive check):

 ```python
 '.txt',